Ildemaro Vargas Player Props: Nationals vs. Phillies

 Ildemaro Vargas At The Plate

-- Vargas has seven doubles, a triple, two home runs and seven walks while batting .246.
+- Vargas is batting .246 with seven doubles, a triple, two home runs and seven walks.

+- In 57.1% of his 42 games this season, Vargas has picked up at least one hit.
+He's also had six multi-hit games.

-- In 42 games played this season, he has hit a homer in just two of them.
+- In 42 games played this season, he has homered in just two of them.

-- Vargas has driven in a run in 10 games this season (23.8%), including five games with more than one RBI (11.9%).
+- In 10 games this season (23.8%), Vargas has picked up an RBI, and in five of those games (11.9%) he had two or more.
 He has also driven home three or more of his team's runs in one contest.

-- In 15 of 42 games this season, he has scored, including multiple runs once.
+- He has scored at least once 15 times this season (35.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.